signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 You should find that the minimum RMSE is attained at approximately $\lambda \approx 20$ with an RMSE of approximately 0.858.

+* What RMSE is attained by setting each prediction on the test set to the mean movie rating over the entire train set?
+We can use this value as a baseline for comparison.

 * Store the best-performing soft-thresholded SVD (*i.e.*, the result of the best `softImpute()` call) into a variable called `best_svd`.

 Evaluation metrics for collaborative filtering